 A road snakes back and forth up the mountain behind Jinci.
-It comes over the top and drops down into a valley.
-It's worth seeing.
+It comes over the top and drops down into a valley that's worth the detour.

 This is Tian Long Shan, Heavenly Dragon Mountain, and the road from Jinci comes over the top about where those power poles are on the skyline.
 Up there, you can't see what the fuss is, but continue on down to the bottom and you see Sheng Shou ("Imperial Longivity") Temple and some odd buildings on the cliff in the background.

 New but old.
 The Sheng Shou temple was built in the 6th Century but destroyed in 1947.
 It was rebuilt in the 1980s.

 About the only thing left from the past is this statue of a protective deity.

 But look more closely at the cliff.